Meet the Team

-Rachel Herr, MA, LPCC
+Rachel Herr, M.A., LPCC

 I believe in a holistic approach to health and healing.
 Through an integration of several theories and ideologies, I work with individuals, couples and any constellation of family members, specializing in relational therapy.